hamishmaritz/MyLearnings/README.md

 * The purpose of a constructor is to ensure that an object is created in a sensible state.
 * In languages without proper constructors, you often need to create an object and then call an initialize method to set it up.
 A constructor both creates and sets up the object, which is often more clear.

+Constructor is a special method of a class, which is called automatically when the instance of a class is created.
+It is created with the same name as the class and initializes all class members, whenever you access the class.

 * **Can you overload constructors?**